0 / 0

 To complete your bindings, you can move between the data quality definitions by using the Previous and Next arrows or the drop-down list.
 The bindings table shows all variables along with their data type.
 For each variable, select a binding type and the data to bind the variable to.

 When you bind column data to a variable in the rule directly, you can use data from all data assets in the project that come from one of the supported connections.
-See Supported connectors for data quality rules.
+See Supported connectors for curation and data quality.
 If you want to bind data from a connection that was created with personal credentials, you will need to unlock the connection first.
 In addition to data assets from a connection, you can work with data assets from files in CSV format uploaded from the local file system or from file-based connections to the data sources.

 However, the bindings might require preprocessing of data or you might want to include additional information in your output table.
 In this case, enable the Manage bindings externally option and activate DataStage.
 All existing bindings are removed and a DataStage flow is created.
 By default, the DataStage flow is named <rule_name>_DataStage_flow, but you change that name.
 Configure the DataStage flow after you complete the rule configuration.
 When you create such complex rules and manage bindings externally, you can work with all data assets that come from connections supported by DataStage.
 See DataStage connectors.
-However, rules with externally managed bindings do not contribute to the data quality scores.

 In addition to binding a rule variable to a single literal value or column, you can work with project-level job parameters.